How Dark Sector Equations of State Govern Interaction Signatures: Results and Discussions

-where $k$ represents the number of free parameters in the model, and $k_{\rm eff} = \langle \chi^2\rangle - \chi^2_{\rm min}$ denotes the number of effectively constrained parameters, with the angular brackets indicating the average over the posterior distribution.
-Models yielding smaller AIC/DIC values are considered to be more favored by the observational data.
-We are not concerned with the absolute values of AIC/DIC, but the relative ones between different models, i.e., $\Delta{\rm AIC/DIC}$.
-Here, we adopt the $\Lambda$CDM model as baseline for comparison.
-Therefore, negative $\Delta{\rm AIC/DIC}$ values denote superior fit to data relative to $\Lambda$CDM, whereas positive values indicate inferior fit.
+where $k$ is the number of free parameters, and $k_{\rm eff} = \langle \chi^2\rangle - \chi^2_{\rm min}$ denotes the number of effectively constrained parameters, with the angular brackets indicating the average over the posterior distribution.
+Models yielding smaller AIC/DIC values are considered to be more favored.
+We are not concerned with the absolute AIC/DIC values, but the relative ones between different models, $\Delta{\rm AIC}/\Delta{\rm DIC}$.
+Here, we adopt $\Lambda$CDM as the comparison baseline.
+Therefore, negative $\Delta{\rm AIC}/\Delta{\rm DIC}$ values denote superior fit to data relative to $\Lambda$CDM, whereas positive values indicate inferior fit.
+Generally, a $\Delta{\rm AIC}/\Delta \rm{DIC}$ value within $[-2, 0)$ indicates weak evidence in favor of the model, a value within $[-6, -2)$ denotes positive evidence in favor, and a value within $[-10, -6)$ denotes strong evidence in favor.
+Conversely, the interpretation for positive values is symmetric, indicating equivalent levels of evidence against the model.
+Our statistical analysis reveals that all IDE models receive observational support relative to the $\Lambda$CDM model, with evidence strengths ranging from positive to strong, as summarized in the left panel of Fig.~\ref{compare}.
+This consistent pattern reinforces the viability of IDE scenarios in explaining the cosmological observations.